simrangupta29/vsd_squadron_mini_internship/README.md

 WE can the run these commands using VDI too which has preinstalled softwares in virtual box.</br>

-_--First I compiled using GCC Compiler as we did in task3 _
+First compiled using GCC Compiler as we did in task3
 ```
 $ riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
 $ gcc sum1ton.c